enumivo/enu.wasmsdk/README.md

 ### Usage
 ---
-To compile an EOSIO smart contract, the perferred method is to use the template CMakeLists.txt in the examples folder.
+To compile an Enumivo smart contract, the perferred method is to use the template CMakeLists.txt in the examples folder.
 For example:
 ```CMakeLists.txt```
 ```